To sustain this free service, we receive affiliate commissions via some of our links. This doesn’t affect rankings. Our review process.

 You can get a lot of advanced functionality out of WordPress if you’re willing to learn how to use plugins.
 There are thousands of free and paid themes, plugins and widgets available, thanks to the enormous popularity of this platform.
 The larger your website, especially if you use a lot of plugins, the greater the strain on the resources of your server or hosting service.

-Joomla is the second most popular CMS worldwide.
+Joomla is another most popular CMS worldwide.
 The Joomla CMS system launched in 2005 as an offshoot of the Mambo web CMS project.
 Unlike WordPress, Joomla’s core includes comprehensive CMS functions without the need to add any extensions.

 Its admin interface is intuitive, and setup is straightforward, but installation takes longer than WordPress.
 Joomla is the middle ground between WordPress and Drupal regarding the need for tech skills.
 The main drawback with Joomla is advanced functionality.
 There are considerably fewer extensions available than there are for WordPress and Drupal.
 With that said, Joomla is still a powerful platform for e-commerce and social networking sites.